dsyang/zola-water/README.md

 This widget comes in handy when you need to build a list of link, that you can further style with CSS.
 It takes a `content` argument and divides it according to the thematic breaks, furthermore stripping paragraph tags added during Markdown processing.

-**Note**: this macro relies on ugly HTML hacks that do not work with every content, i hope in the future zola allows us to access the raw markdown content and process it as we need.
+**Note**: this macro relies on ugly HTML hacks that do not work with every content, i hope in the future zola allows us to access the raw markdown content and maybe even exposes a filter to split a page by thematic breaks.

 Example: